sieve-data/docs/source/index.html.md

 }
 ```

 This endpoint allows you to view the properties of all jobs/videos you have submitted in the past.
 You get the registered size of the video, the status of processing it, the timestamp it was submitted, any user metadata that was supplied, and of course, the video name and job_id.
-This is batched in the event that you have many jobs, so you can specify the start_index and end_index of the jobs you want returned.
-The max batch size possible is 7500 objects, and the default batch size is 5000 objects.
 The timestamps are ordered from most recent to least recent.

 ### HTTP Request